 Figure 1.
 Escapement estimate and onsite harvest estimate for Falls Lake Sockeye Salmon, 2001-2021.
 Petersburg and Wrangell Area -Andrew Sanders, Forest Service, Tongass National Forest Andrew Sanders, (907)772-3871 andrew.sanders@usda.gov The pre-season terminal run forecast for large Chinook Salmon in the Stikine River is 7,400 fish.
 This forecast is below the goal range of 14,000 to 28,000 fish.
 Directed commercial, sport, and subsistence fisheries in the area have been closed to protect this return.
-Currently, all drift gillnet, purse seine and nonterminal harvest area troll fisheries for Chinook Salmon are closed in district 8.
+Currently, all drift gillnet, purse seine and non-terminal harvest area troll fisheries for Chinook Salmon are closed in district 8.
 The 2022 Stikine River pre-season Sockeye Salmon forecast is 63,000 fish, with 42,00 Tahltan and 21,000 Mainstem fish.
-The 2020 Sockeye Salmon forecast was 103,400 fish, which included 64,500 Tahltan Lake and 38,900 Mainstem Sockeye.
 The escapement objective for Tahltan bound Sockeye Salmon is 18,000 to 30,000, and 20,000 to 40,000 for Mainstem fish.
 The 2022 forecast for Tahltan is expected to meet the escapement objective with a sufficient surplus for allowable harvest.
 The forecast for the mainstem is not expected to exceed the escapement goal and may result in a season closure.
-The commercial gillnet fishery was open for 72 hours this week, but will not open initially next week.
-If indicators do not improve, the district 8 commercial fishery will likely remain closed through the rest of July.
-The 2022 Federal Stikine River Sockeye Salmon subsistence fishery began June 21.
-High water levels have resulted in low participation.
-A total of 81 permits have been issued for the Stikine fishery, and total harvest is estimated at 277 Sockeye Salmon so far this season.
-Juneau and Yakutat - Forest Service, Tongass National Forest Jake Musslewhite, 907-789-6256 jacob.g.musslewhite@usda.gov July 11, 2022 Sockeye Salmon - Sockeye Salmon returns in the area appear to be reasonably strong based on anecdotal reports, test fishery catches and commercial harvest data.
+The 2022 Federal Stikine River Sockeye Salmon subsistence fishery began June 21, and ends July 31.
+High water levels have reduced participation.
+A total of 89 permits have been issued for the Stikine fishery, and total harvest is estimated at 658 Sockeye Salmon so far this season.
+Juneau and Yakutat - Forest Service, Tongass National Forest Jake Musslewhite, 907-789-6256 jacob.g.musslewhite@usda.gov July 18, 2022 Sockeye Salmon - Sockeye Salmon returns in the area appear to be reasonably strong based on anecdotal reports, test fishery catches and commercial harvest data.
 Sockeye catches in the Hawk Inlet test fishery have been above the ten-year average, suggesting decent returns to northern Southeast.
 Reports from the field are encouraged and appreciated.
-Sitkoh Lake - The Sitkoh Lake weir is a cooperative project between the Forest Service and the Angoon Community Association, and monitors Sockeye Salmon escapement to the lake using a remotely monitored video weir.
+Sitkoh Lake - The Sitkoh Lake weir was installed on July 15 (Figure 1).
+The Sitkoh Lake weir is a cooperative project between the Forest Service and the Angoon Community Association, and monitors Sockeye Salmon escapement to the lake using a remotely monitored video weir.
 In 2021, we counted a total of 5,303 Sockeye Salmon through the weir.
-This was an improvement from the poor escapements of 2017-2019, but less than the 8,000-12,000 fish seen in previous years (Figure 1).
-The Sitkoh Lake project will continue to operate in 2022, with the weir to be installed this week.
+This was an improvement from the poor escapements of 2017-2019, but less than the 8,000-12,000 fish seen in previous years (Figure 2).
 Returns are likely to be on the low side, based on the poor escapements in parent years.